MetaMask/specifications/snaps/publishing.md

 They communicate with the outside world via asynchronous [JSON-RPC 2.0] message passing.

 In the future, Snaps may be published to many different locations.
-At first, they will only be published to [npm].
+At first, they will only be published to the public [npm] registry.

 ## Specification Language